More Skin Care Advice

 You can add S.O.S lifeguard moisturising bath oil to the bath water which is very soothing and comforting.
 It milks up in the water, calms the skin and leaves it soft and hydrated.
 For showering or when soap is needed, S.O.S soothing face wash provides a non-foaming gentle cleansing agent that will help to relieve itching.

 Oatmeal makes a very soothing bath, which helps to soften the skin.
 Put one cupful of oatmeal into a piece of muslin and tie a knot in it (a quicker and easier way is to use the foot of an old pair of tights or an old pop sock, put the oatmeal in and knot it at the top).
 Leave the bag of oatmeal under the running tap and once the bath is ready you can use it as a wash bag instead of soap.
 After bathing apply copious amounts of S.O.S rescue me face & body cream to help hydrate the skin or the S.O.S lifeguard moisturising bath oil can be applied directly to the skin.
 This is very important as, after a bath, the skin will absorb the creams better than at any other time.
 The best cream to use is S.O.S rescue me face & body cream, because it contains so many therapeutic ingredients.
-In cases of very severe dry eczema, naturopaths often recommend wet wrapping.
+In cases of very severe dry eczema, naturopath often recommend wet wrapping.
 This consists of putting a thick layer of ointment onto the skin, then wrapping the skin in wet gauze bandages.
 This should be followed by a dry bandage such as a light tubigrip which should all be left in place overnight.
 For quicker and easier wet wrapping, small areas can be bound lightly with cling film after the cream has been applied.

 Herbs